SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 #### CLIP Training Implementation

-Here's an example of how the contrastive learning is implemented:
+Here's an example of how the contrastive learning is implemented based on the CLIP diagram above:

 ```python
 # Based on official CLIP paper implementation